missuse/ragp/README.md

                           verbose = FALSE)
 ```

-Similarly, domains can be identified by [hmmscan](https://www.ebi.ac.uk/Tools/hmmer/search/hmmscan) using get\_hmm function:
+Similarly, domains can be identified by [hmmscan](https://www.ebi.ac.uk/Tools/hmmer/search/hmmscan) (Finn, Clements, and Eddy 2011) using `get_hmm` function:

 ``` r
 pfam_pred <- get_hmm(sequence = at_nsp$sequence[1:20], #a vector of protein sequences as strings